Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Experiments

-\textbf{Pruning.} Since our training algorithm optimizes the leaf distributions to minimize the error between $\bm{\hat{y}}$ and one-hot encoded $\bm{y}$, most leaves learn either one class label, or an almost uniform distribution ($1/K$), as shown in Fig.~\ref{fig:prototree_snippet} (top left) for CUB with $h$=8.
+\textbf{Pruning.} Since our training algorithm optimizes the leaf distributions to minimize the error between $\bm{\hat{y}}$ and one-hot encoded $\bm{y}$, most leaves learn either one class label, or an almost uniform distribution, as shown in Fig.~\ref{fig:prototree_snippet} (top left) for CUB with $h$=8.
 Other datasets and tree heights show a similar pattern (Suppl.).
 We set pruning threshold $\tau=0.01$, such that we are left with leaves that can be interpreted (nearly) deterministically.
 Table~\ref{tab:pruning_projection_acc} shows that the prediction accuracy of a \modelname barely changes when the tree is pruned and visualized.
-The negligible difference after prototype replacement (\ie visualization) is supported by the fact that the distance from each prototype to its nearest training image patch is close to zero, indicating that a \modelname already implicitly optimizes prototypes to be near a latent image patch.
-This confirms that we do not need to replace prototypes \emph{during} training as done in ProtoPNet~\cite{NIPS2019_protopnet} and that replacing them only after training suffices.
-Furthermore, pruning drastically reduces the size of the tree (up to $> 90\%$), preserving roughly 1 prototype per class.
+The negligible difference after prototype replacement (\ie visualization) is supported by the fact that the distance from each prototype to its nearest patch is close to zero, indicating that \modelname already implicitly optimizes prototypes to be near a latent image patch.
+This confirms that replacing prototypes after training suffices, instead of \emph{during} training as in ProtoPNet~\cite{NIPS2019_protopnet}.
+Furthermore, pruning drastically reduces the size of the tree (up to $>90\%$), preserving roughly 1 prototype per class.
 In contrast, ProtoPNet~\cite{NIPS2019_protopnet} uses 10 prototypes per class (cf. Tab.~\ref{tab:accuracies}), resulting in 2000 prototypes in total for CUB.
 Thus, a \modelname is almost 90\% smaller and therefore easier to interpret.
-Even with an ensemble of \modelnames, which increases the global explanation size, the number of prototypes is still substantially smaller than ProtoPNet (cf.~Table~\ref{tab:accuracies}).
+Even with an ensemble of \modelnames, which increases global explanation size, the number of prototypes is still substantially smaller than ProtoPNet (cf.~Table~\ref{tab:accuracies}).

 \textbf{Deterministic reasoning.}

 As discussed in Sec.~\ref{sec:deterministic_reasoning}, a \modelname can make deterministic predictions at test time to improve human understanding of the decision making process.
 Table~\ref{tab:deterministic} shows that selecting the leaf with the highest path probability leads to nearly the same prediction accuracy as soft routing, since the fidelity (\ie fraction of test images for which the soft and hard strategy make the same classification~\cite{guidotti2018survey}) is practically 1.
 The greedy strategy performs slightly worse but its fidelity is still close to 1.
 Results are similar for other datasets and tree heights (Suppl.).
 Our experiments therefore show that a \modelname can be safely converted to a deterministic tree, such that a prediction can be explained by presenting one path in the tree.
 Compared to ProtoPNet~\cite{NIPS2019_protopnet}, where a user is required to analyse 2000 prototypes to understand a single prediction for CUB, our deterministic \modelname ($h$=9) reduces the number of decisions to follow to 9 prototypes at maximum.
 When using a more accurate ensemble of 5 deterministic \modelnames, a maximum of only 45 prototypes needs to be analysed, resulting in much smaller local explanations than ProtoPNet.